ucsf-wynton/wynton-website-hpc/docs/software/core-software.md

 </dd>
 </dl>

-(*) These tools are yet to be installed.

 <br>
-_Note:_ The installed versions of core tools will change regularly as these tools are upgraded on a regular basis via the CentOS package mangager [yum](https://en.wikipedia.org/wiki/Yum_(.rpm)) with [Centos 7 EPEL] being the main source repository.
+_Note:_ These core tools will be updated without notice as the operating system is updated on a regular basis via the CentOS package mangager [yum](https://en.wikipedia.org/wiki/Yum_(.rpm)).
+Many of the tools originate from the (stable) [Centos 7 EPEL] repository.

 [Software Repositories]: {{ '/software/software-repositories.html' | relative_url }}